 20. Icelandic Glacial Water

-While alkaline is supposed to be good for the body, its bitter taste leaves much to be desired.
+While alkaline is supposed to be good for the body, Icelandic offers a bitter taste that leaves much to be desired.
 When ice-cold, Icelandic Glacial Water seems to nullify the bitterness.
 However, anything less than near-frozen water from this bottle and the quality just isn’t the same.

-Despite claims, Arrowhead gets its bottled water product from the San Bernardino National Forest, it is agreed by many consumers who’ve tasted the water find it to be unimpressive.
+Despite claims, Arrowhead gets its bottled water product from the San Bernardino National Forest.
+It is agreed by many consumers who’ve tasted the water that they find it to be unimpressive.
 According to the Environmental Working Group that tested the water, it was given a Grade C store.
 This is not considered a good score.

 18. Glaceau Smart Water